2022 Taitung earthquakes: September 17

 The Kaohsiung Metro system was temporarily suspended due to the shaking, and objects fell from shelves in Taitung City, where an old house collapsed.
-In Luye, part of the Baohua Bridge had been severely damaged.
+In Luye, part of the Gaoliao Bridge had been severely damaged.
 A shopping mall in Kaohsiung City suffered cracks in floors and ceilings.
 In Fuli, the wall of a house collapsed.
 The Wan'an Brick Factory, a historical monument in Chishang, collapsed.
 Eight people suffered minor injuries, and a man in Minxiong had to be treated for injuries after suffering a heart attack during the earthquake.

 September 18

 Along Zhongshan Road in Yuli, Hualien, a three-storey building housing a 7-Eleven store collapsed, injuring four people, who were all rescued.
 Part of the Dongli railway station was damaged and a train was derailed, and all 20 passengers were evacuated.
 In Yuli, Hualien County, part of a highway collapsed, injuring three people.
 Several other bridges were also damaged.
 In Taoyuan, a sports center collapsed, injuring two people.
 In Yuli, a cement factory collapsed, killing a 69-year old worker and injuring several others.
 In total, there were 171 reported injuries, most of them in Hualien and Taitung Counties.

 In Yuli, 7,073 homes did not have power while blackouts were reported in Taipei, New Taipei, Tainan and Kaohsiung.
-According to the Ministry of Education, the earthquake damaged 594 schools, including 90 in Taipei.
+According to the Ministry of Education, the earthquake damaged 594 schools, including 115 in Kaohsiung 90 in Taipei.
 The total incurred loss is at an estimated NT$4.61 million (US$147,310).